 This ensemble is not just fool-proof but also gives you a chic and classy look.
 Pick up by at least one size more than your regular size and team it up with a pair of slim-fit trousers, jeggings or leggings.
 Preferably something that goes below your hip.
 Accessorize to finish the look, and you’re ready to go!

+Now that you know how to hide belly smartly, what are you waiting for?
+Go for it confidently.
 Don’t budge on your style or your confidence!
 Rules are meant to be broken, for all you know there are none—You’re making them all up in your head.
 Here’s hoping that all your shopping experiences are only pleasurable and that we’ve told you everything you needed to hear.
 Feel free to get back to us with any questions, and we are happy to help.
 Happy Shopping!

 Latest posts by Pratima Ati (see all)